- When do the players get called?

 The Midfielder (or halfback) plays a "transitional" game from defense to offense and vice versa.
 Usually the midfielder is the most active player on the field and key to maintaining team continuity.

-The Forward's primary responsibility is to score, and also assists the midfielder in shifting play from defense to offense. close answer
+The Forward's primary responsibility is to score, and also assists the midfielder in shifting play from defense to offense.

 - What are the rules (Laws of the Game)?